zouhairaa/elec/README.md

 ```

-> 🔌 I design PCBs, simulate circuits, and obsess over signal integrity.
+> 🔌 I design PCBs, simulate circuits, and obsess to learn more.
-> 📐 From schematic to layout — precision is everything.
 > 🌍 Always learning.
 Always building.

 ---